 The first scene opens on Yance asking for information about his brother’s death, but a prosecutor will not reveal anything.
 At first, the director sits facing away from the camera, backlit so that his figure remains dark against a bright light.
 When the camera cuts to a close up on his face, it’s an invitation into his story.

 What follows is a journey of fact finding and emotional reveals that mirror what the family went through in their own lives.
 While voiceover helps explain what happened, the film shows hands (presumably Yance’s) holding and rearranging family photos, just as one would go through pictures of loved ones after a loss.
 The materiality of the photos signifies the physical items that are left behind after death.
 By piecing together the objects of his brother’s life, Yance tries to make sense of the events leading up to and following William’s death.
-To aid in his informational journey, Yance talks with family members and his brother’s friends.
-His mother is an especially wonderful subject, as her humor and emotion shine through in each interview while she reflects on her experiences.
+To aid in his informational journey, Yance talks with family members and her brother’s friends.
+The mother is an especially wonderful subject, as her humor and emotion shine through in each interview while she reflects on her experiences.